-They offer plenty of space to help store and organize your tackle – which can not only free up room in your kayak’s center console, but keeps your essential gear to hand for when you most need it.
+They offer plenty of space to help store and organize your tackle – which can free up room in your kayak’s center console, and keep your essential gear to hand for when you most need it.

-But even if you’re not throwing a rod in, fishing PFDs can be very useful for storing all sorts of other gear, valuables, and anything else you might like to take with you on a kayak/camping excursion.
+And even if you’re not throwing a line in, fishing PFDs can be very useful for storing all sorts of other gear, valuables, and anything else you might like to take with you on a kayak/camping excursion.

-Without going too much into detail (because there’s a lot of it) I would like to briefly draw your attention to PFD types – of which there are five.
+Without going too much into detail (because there’s a lot of it) I would like to briefly draw your attention to PFD types – of which there are no less than five.

 You need to be using the correct life preserver type for the water-based activity and conditions you will be out in.